 4. University of Debrecen

-As an international student, you can increase your legal knowledge and gain experience in European legal systems by enrolling in one of its law schools in Hungary.
+As an international student, you can increase your legal knowledge and gain experience in European legal systems by enrolling in one of these law schools in Hungary.
 Engaging in this country’s law education can help you develop essential ideas, broaden your view of the world, and improve your opportunities for employment in international law.